uoft-lgcu/lgcu.ca/health.md

 * Partners and dependents can also be enrolled for 12-month extended coverage

-* The 12-month extended plan includes the HCSA, which can be claimed back against the premium (see [HCSA details](#hcsa-details "Section on 'HCSA details' on this page"))

 * If you keep working as a TA after graduating, you'll be eligible for the CUPE top-up plan.
 If you sign up for the 12-month extension of the UTGSU plan, this will be top-up Plan A (health and dental); if you don't get the extension, this will be top-up Plan B (HCSA only).

+* If you get the 12-month extension and are eligible for the CUPE top-up plan, you can use the HCSA account to claim against the premium (see [HCSA details](#hcsa-details "Section on 'HCSA details' on this page"))

 * Former LGCU members who used the extension have strongly recommended purchasing it